Skip to Main Content

 Firestone and Mudd Libraries comprise the Special Collections Department, which includes collections of unique or rare items like author manuscripts and other (unpublished) materials, letters, rare books, music manuscripts, works on paper (prints), coins, death masks, etc. There are great opportunities for you to work with original materials, some of which may never have been investigated or worked on before.

-Check out the Guide to Topics ; and the Finding Aid search (archival collections).
+Use the Finding Aid search for archival collections at Princeton.
 While you can find many of these collections in the library catalog, you can search by keyword here across collections within the guides that exist to help you navigate what’s contained in collections of papers for an important author, company, statesman, woman, etc.

 PUL Digital Library: The old site is here, while the new digital platform is here.
 Take some time to browse for the unique and interesting content from Special Collections that has been digitized.